agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 It allows for creating pipelines of tasks that are decoupled from the task definition itself.
 This allows for a powerful way to break apart the build process into composable bits.

 # Experience

 Note: I've actually used Tekton a few times before and it's my preferred script runner as I'm the most comfortable with it and I have a personal library of tasks.

 I've been using Kubernetes for a while now so I personally liked the tight integration with the platform and working with CRDs (and YAML) was not a new concept.
 Depending on your background (and how you think about CI/CD), you might count that as a Pro or Con.
+Also, prior to this review, I had not used the CLI.
+I typically disagree with each tool offering it's own CLI.